 Fiduciary Funds are custodial in nature (assets equal liabilities) and do not involve measurement of the results of operations.
 Accordingly, the measurement focus is upon determination of changes in financial position rather than upon net income determination.
-The Trust and Agency funds consist of the Pension Trust Fund - Optional Plan and the School Activity Funds.
+The Pension Trust Fund consists of the Pension Trust Fund - Optional Plan.

-Trust Fund - The Pension Trust Fund - Optional Plan accounts for the revenues and expenses related to the School Division sponsored retirement plan, which is administered by a fiduciary agent of the School Division.
+Pension Trust Fund - The Pension Trust Fund - Optional Plan accounts for the revenues and expenses related to the School Division sponsored retirement plan, which is administered by a fiduciary agent of the School Division.
 The Pension Trust Fund - Optional Plan follows the accrual basis of accounting.
 The recognition of contributions, benefits, and refunds use the "flow of economic resources" measurement focus.
 The costs of plan administration are financed through employer and member contributions and earnings on investments.